-noun, plural eu·lo·gi·ums, eu·lo·gi·a [yoo-loh-jee-uh] /yuˈloʊ dʒi ə/.
+noun, plural eu·lo·gi·ums, eu·lo·gi·a [yoo-loh-jee-uh]. /yuˈloʊ dʒi ə/.

 Origin of eulogium

-Examples from the Web for eulogium
+Example sentences from the Web for eulogium

 It is because more attention is then paid to art than to eloquence, which is no great eulogium.A Philosophical Dictionary, Volume 1 (of 10)|Franois-Marie Arouet (AKA Voltaire)

 When a man has had produced before him for his own and sole delectation any article or articles, how can he avoid eulogium?

 But her mother said never a word after that eulogium which she had uttered, and Madeline read that eulogium altogether aright.